cheshyre/NuLattice/README.md

 ## Contributing

-To contribute to `NuLattice,` please fork the repository, create a new branch with your feature, and once it is complete open a pull request to contribute to the main project.
+To contribute to `NuLattice`. please fork the repository, create a new branch with your feature, and once it is complete open a pull request to contribute to the main project.
+See [Contributing](?tab=contributing-ov-file) for more details, including how to set up a private development fork of `NuLattice`.
-Consistent contributors will be given access to the organization to easily contribute to the project.
+Consistent contributors will be given the option to also serve as maintainers of the project.

 ## Citing